• Skip to primary navigation

 • Don't know how deep the oil level is in your pan?
 Check by inserting a toothpick.

-• Use a digital thermometer to monitor the oil temperature as you cook the chips.
+• Use a digital thermometer to monitor the oil temperature as you cook the tortilla chips.
 You might have to turn the heat up or down to avoid burning or overcooking them.

 Nutrition